Oregon Secretary of State

 Family of 8 stand in front of wood plank house: mother, father and 6 children.

 Settlers on the Owyhee irrigation project (Oregon: End of the Trail, 1940).
-Enlarge image.

 Baker, on the upper reaches of Powder River, is at the mouth of a shallow canyon and looks north over the Powder River Valley.
 Wide streets are bordered for many blocks by businesses and houses.
 Dwellings are shaded in summer by poplar, locust and cottonwood.
 Rising above the city roofs the ten story Baker Hotel, one of the tallest buildings in the state, is a conspicuous landmark.
 The city hall, schools, hospital, and other structures are built of a steel gray volcanic stone, quarried a few miles south of town.
 This stone cuts readily when first quarried, and hardens when exposed to weather.

-Although born of the eastern Oregon gold rush, and firmly established as the "gold coast" of Oregon, Baker is a city of numerous interests.
+Although born of the eastern Oregon gold rush, and firmly established as the "gold coast" of Oregon, Baker is a city of many interests.
 Flour mills, grain elevators, and dairies process grain and milk from surrounding farms; packing plants and poultry houses serve cattle and sheep ranches of surrounding ranges, and the valley poultry farms.

 Early settlers overlooked the beauty of the Baker site and the utility of its resources.
 Not until the California gold rush reminded men of the fabled yellow stones, picked up in a blue bucket on the trail, did prospecting begin in the canyons.